Suicide in the United Kingdom: Suicide prevention

 Within the UK there are various organisations providing free mental health support.

 The National Health Service (NHS) is the main provider of a range of mental health services, including 24/7 mental health crisis lines.

-There are also prominent charities providing support via free helplines including Samaritans and Inner Allies (previously named Mind Allies).
+There are also prominent charities providing support via free helplines including Samaritans, the Campaign Against Living Miserably (CALM) and Inner Allies (previously named Mind Allies).

 The government of the United Kingdom and a number of international and national organizations have undertaken a variety of efforts and initiatives to prevent suicides.
 There are different associations that provide help and suggestions to suicidal people.
 Some notable organisations include Grassroots Suicide Prevention (who developed the first UK suicide prevention app - Stay Alive), Papyrus (a suicide prevention group founded in 1997 by Jean Kerr – who lost her son to suicide), Maytree (a sanctuary for the suicidal), and U can cope.

 In 2012, the United Kingdom government decided to spend £1.5 million to develop planning and strategies on preventing suicides.
 In January 2013, the social networking site Facebook started a partnership with suicide-prevention organisation "Save.org" to provide data that will be used to identify warning signs of people at risk of suicide.
 The service became live in the UK in 2016.

 On 10 October 2018, the Prime Minister, Theresa May, announced the UK's first Minister for Suicide Prevention.